Rumie/productSpecs/Rumie-Learn.md

  * Acquisition of Knowledge
  * Upskilling
  * Awareness of Categories
- * Better engagement
+ * Content theme engagement

 **Specs:**

 Rumie-learn is a Web Application serving microlearning experiences named bytes.
 It can be accessed by users through any device that has browsing capabilities and with an active internet connection.

 Learner interacts with:

  * HTML 5
  * Javascript
- * Video/audio rendering
+ * Video/audio/image rendering
- * Internet connectivity
+ * Network connectivity to Rumie systems

 **Who can access this platform?**

 Anyone around the globe can access Rumie-Learn from this URL https://learn.rumie.org

-The user just needs to have access to internet connectivity by Local Area Network or Wireless Network, from any device that has web browsing capabilities.
+The user(learner) just needs to have access to internet connectivity by Local Area Network or Wireless Network, from any device that has web browsing capabilities.

 **Minimum Requirments to access:**

-Device - Any physical device having web browsing capabilities
+Device - Any digital device that has web browsing capabilities

-Browser Compatibility - minimum versions for browsers are listed below
+Browser Compatibility - minimum versions for browsers are listed below:

- * Internet Explorer - 11
+ * Internet Explorer (11)
- * Edge - 81
+ * Edge (81)
- * Firefox - 76
+ * Firefox (76)
- * Safari - 12, 13
+ * Safari (12, 13)
- * Opera - 68
+ * Opera (68)
- * Chrome - 81
+ * Chrome (81)

 **Serving Infrastructure:**

 Amazon Web Services Availability Zone: us-east-1

 **Services Used:**